 Telescopes improved as the decades advanced.
-In 1780, eminent astronomer William Herschel reported on his study of the Moon, referring to “the great probably, not to say almost absolute certainty, of her being inhabited. . . .”
+Nonetheless, in 1780, eminent astronomer William Herschel reported on his study of the Moon and noted “the great probability, not to say almost absolute certainty, of her being inhabited. . . .”
 A new wave of science-fiction writers launched readers to the Earth’s satellite and introduced them to its indigenous people.
-However, within about a century, evidence gained from even bigger and better telescopes convinced most scientists that the Moon was uninhabitable — and as telescopic technology waxed, fiction about life on the Moon waned.
-Imagining Life on the Moon During the Rise of the Telescope presents lunar fiction from this enlightening era of science and science fiction, spotlighting key works by Washington Irving, Edgar Allan Poe, Richard Adams Locke, and others.
+Over the 1800s, evidence gained from even bigger and better telescopes finally convinced most scientists that the Moon is lifeless — and as telescopic technology waxed, fiction about life on the Moon waned.
+Featuring works by Washington Irving, Edgar Allan Poe, and other visionaries, Imagining Life on the Moon During the Rise of the Telescope brings this phase of science into clearer focus.

 Telescopes versus the Moon People

 I created a timeline to chart the introduction and development of the telescope interwoven with the history of scientific commentary and fictional works about life on the Moon.
-I call this illustrated chronology: Telescopes versus the Moon People.
+I call this illustrated chronology: Telescopes versus the Moon People TARDIS.

 Phantom Traditions Library

-Imagining Life on the Moon During the Rise of the Telescope will be the fourth volume in the Phantom Traditions Library, a series of anthologies featuring unusual and forgotten genres of fiction that flourished in the 1800s.
+Imagining Life on the Moon During the Rise of the Telescope is the fourth volume in the Phantom Traditions Library, a series of anthologies featuring unusual and forgotten genres of fiction that flourished in the 1800s.